dataero-adsb/dataero-adsb-feeder/README.md

    sudo bash installer.sh
    ```

 3. When prompted, enter your Dataero API key.
+If you don't have a Dataero API key yet, you can get one at: https://adsb.dataero.eu/get_api_key

 The installer will:
 - Check for Python 3 and readsb service